translate/pootle/docs/features/pootle_fs_install_plugins.rst

 -----------------------------

-Pootle FS provides support for different VCS systems through plugins, so in order to work with a specific VCS it is necessary to install its plugin:
+Pootle FS provides support for different VCS systems through plugins, so in order to work with a specific VCS it is necessary to install its plugin.
+For examples for Git:

-- In :file:`requirements/_pootle_fs.txt` uncomment the lines for the required VCS plugins that you want to enable.
-- Run the following command:
+- Install the plugin:

   .. code-block:: console

-    (env) $ pip install -r requirements/_pootle_fs.txt
+    (env) $ pip install Pootle[git]

-- In your settings add the plugin apps to ``INSTALLED_APPS``, e.g. for ``git``:
+- Add the plugin to :setting:`INSTALLED_APPS`:

   .. code-block:: python